marcioos/bgg-client/README.md

 }
 ```

 `SearchOutput` contains a list of `SearchItem` which have a limited amount of information regarding each game.
+See [SearchItem](http://marcioos.github.io/bgg-client/com/github/marcioos/bggclient/search/domain/SearchItem.html).

 ### Fetch
 `BGG.fetch` returns objects with more detailed information regarding fetched items.